A: In basic terms:

 3. The employer reinvests their NIC savings into the pension plan.
-The employees will keep their savings rather than reinvest them into the pension plan:
+The employees keep their savings rather than reinvest them into the pension plan:

-A: No, the salary exchange calculation and tax and national insurance saving are not affected.
+A: No, the salary exchange calculation and tax and National Insurance saving are not affected.

-However, if the employee is a higher or additional rate tax payer and they were contributing to a personal or stakeholder pension they would pay their own contributions net of basic rate tax.
-They would then claim any higher and additional tax relief through their self assessment tax return.
+However, if the employee is a higher or additional rate-tax payer and they were contributing to a personal or stakeholder pension they would pay their own contributions net of basic rate tax.
+They would then claim any higher and additional tax relief through their self-assessment tax return.
 As the contribution is now being paid by salary exchange (that is, by the employer) no income tax is deducted as the salary has been given up.
 So they effectively get their tax relief immediately and do not have to claim it through their tax return.

 If they are members of an occupational pension scheme, member contributions are paid before income tax is deducted.
 There is no need to claim the higher and additional rate tax relief through their tax return.
 This is very similar to salary exchange but salary exchange also saves on National Insurance contributions.

 A: The NIC savings the employer makes can be used in many ways.
 For example they can be used to provide other employee benefits, increase pension contributions, shore up deficits in a defined benefit scheme, or the employer may simply keep the savings.
-Remember however that the actual amount of salary that the employee exchanges must be used to provide a non-cash benefit to the employee, such as childcare vouchers, or contributions to a pension plan.
+Remember, the actual amount of salary that the employee exchanges must be used to provide a non-cash benefit to the employee, such as childcare vouchers, or contributions to a pension plan.

 A: No, salary exchange constitutes a change to an employee's contract of employment, it's not within the remit of HMRC and they do not have to be advised.

 However HMRC is concerned that tax and NICs are deducted correctly.
-Employers have the option to contact HMRC if they want to make sure that they're deducting tax and National Insurance contributions properly after the salary exchange arrangement is in place.
+Employers have the option to contact HMRC if they want to make sure that they're deducting tax and National Insurance contributions correctly after the salary exchange arrangement is in place.
 Details of how they can do this can be found in HMRCs: Salary Sacrifice and the effects on PAYE.

 A: Yes it can normally be altered, for example, if someone opts out of an automatic enrolment scheme with salary exchange.
 For any other circumstances it depends on how the agreement has been set up.